Qing-zhan/my-leetcode/README.md

 # my-leetcode
-A collection of my leetcode solutions, preparing for the future.
+A collection of my leetcode solutions written in C++, preparing for the future.
 You must do what you want to do, to become the man you want to be.
-A new line for test;
-another new line